shayanshabani/Online-Hotel-Reservation/README.md

 The Online Hotel Reservation Website was built using the following technologies:
 - React, JavaScript, CSS, and Tailwind for front-end development
 - Go, gRPC, and gin for back-end
-- PostgreSQL and sqlc for the database management.
+- PostgreSQL and sqlc for database management.

 ## Contact
 If you have any questions or need further assistance, please feel free to contact me: [Shayan Shabani](mailto:shayan.shabani5814@gmail.com)